ukhsa-collaboration/ntbs_Beta/ntbs-bulk-insert/README.md

 ## Running the bulk insert console app

 To run the bulk insert console app navigate to the ntbs-bulk-insert app directory and run:
-- dotnet run
+- `dotnet run`; or

-The optional treatment events can be toggled on and off using the boolean flag "addTreatmentEvents" by passing true to GenerateNotifications in Main().
+- `dotnet run --withDqAlerts` if you don't want to create the treatment events as described above